JiaJiaJiang/js-obj-rpc/README.md

 see `test/test.js`

-This module only packs and parse data, you should set a sender and a request listener for RPC object, then call `RPC.handle` with received data.
+This module only packs and parses data, you should set a sender and a request listener for RPC object, then call `RPC.handle` with received data.

 Data will be packed to a `Buffer`, so your sender should have the ability to send `Buffer`.